KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 I have been a fan of Rizell Scarlett for quite some time.
 It was so good to meet her in person.
 When I told her I want to experiment with MCP, she told me, "You've got this." :)

 ![](commit-your-code-2025-recap-images/bas-steins.jpg)
-I knew of Bas from his [This Week in Python blog posts](https://bas.codes/).
+I knew of Bas Steins from his [This Week in Python blog posts](https://bas.codes/).
 Because there was not a Python track at this conference, I assumed the speaker was a different Bas.
 When I realized it was the same Bas, I hurried to the talk and met him afterward to show my appreciation!
 Here he is giving a plug for his tool Stelvio.

 ![](commit-your-code-2025-recap-images/mark-thompson.jpg)
 Mark brought the energy and tips for how to navigate the age of AI.
 It was a full house.
 He was one of the most dynamic speakers I have ever seen!